 I completed my undergraduate studies in finance because my older sister thought I might be good at it given my affinity for numbers.
 And went on to start my working career at the age of 20.
 To tell you the truth, at the time I had no cooking clue what I wanted to be or do with my life.
 All I knew for sure was that I wanted to make a difference in people’s lives.
 My experience spans across finance, tourism and non-profit sectors, with a strong underpinning element of empowerment and transformation.
-Overall, I have worked in corporate and government environments for 7 years and the non-profit/civil society space for 10 years.
+Overall, I have worked in corporate and government environments for 7 years and the non-profit/civil society space since 2005.

 There was a time in my corporate career where I found myself working 7 day weeks because the flow of work did not ebb.
 Being the diligent over-achiever that I am, I invested extra time to get up to date so that I could then have a full handle of my work, with the intention to continue to stay on top of things.
 This approach found me in a fast downward spiral, exhausted, burnt out and having little time for anything other than work.

 I remember the Sunday sitting at my desk at the office clearly, when the thought occurred to me “If I can work so tirelessly for someone else, imagine what I could build if I channeled this energy to something that was mine”.
 This opened up my mind to imagine the bottomless earning potential I would have as a result of applying the same work ethic and discipline.

 I started my first business at 27.
 They say that ignorance is bliss and this totally rings true for me at this time in my life.
 However, I probably wouldn’t have done it any other way.
 In 2011 I took the leap head first and never looked back.
 I was confident that I would be able to handle anything that would be placed on my path given what I knew and experienced in my previous work environments.